Harwood Heights, Illinois: Colleges and universities

 Triton Junior College serves Harwood Heights.

 Libraries

 Eisenhower Public Library District serves Harwood Heights and Norridge.

+Transportation

+Public transportation within the village is provided by the Chicago Transit Authority, which provides bus service along the major streets through to Chicago on all sides.
+The village's main business district is along Harlem Avenue (carrying Illinois Route 43), a short distance south of the Kennedy Expressway and the northern Harlem station of the CTA Blue Line rapid transit route.

 Sister cities

 Harwood Heights is twinned with two cities: Rocchetta a Volturno, Italy, and Dzierżoniów, Poland.